NinjaAiden/dcd-milestone-project/README.md

 - PORT: 5000
 - SECRET_KEY: SECRET_KEY

-The apllictaion was then linked to the master branch of the Github repository for automatic synchronisation of commits
+The application was then linked to the master branch of the Github repository for automatic synchronisation of commits